BrooksPoltl/WordWise/BUG_BASH.md

 - Document title does not trigger auto save
 - didn't triggers spell check for some reason
 - Headings don't have grammar checking
+- Tone Detect runs whether document changes or not.
+If you are at the bottom